ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 by using the same AES algorithms.
 A successful unwrap operation returns the base64 encoded `plaintext` value to your {{site.data.keyword.cloud_notm}} data at rest service.

+## Integrating with {{site.data.keyword.cloud_notm}} Services
+{: #envelope-encryption-integration}

+{{site.data.keyword.keymanagementservicefull}} integrates with a number of {{site.data.keyword.cloud_notm}} services to enable encryption with customer-managed keys for those services.
+Associating a resource in your cloud data service with a root key in {{site.data.keyword.keymanagementserviceshort}} allows your data to be protected at-rest while having management control of the root key.
+For more information on the services that offer integration with {{site.data.keyword.keymanagementserviceshort}}, see [Integrating Services](/docs/key-protect?topic=key-protect-integrate-services).